ember-learn/guides-source/guides/release/components/triggering-changes-with-actions.md

 You can think of a component as a black box of UI functionality.
 So far, you've learned how parent components can pass attributes in to a child component, and how that component can use those attributes from both JavaScript and its template.
+This is called **"Data-Down"** design pattern.

 But what about the opposite direction?
 How does data flow back out of the component to the parent?
 In Ember, components use **actions** to communicate events and changes.
+That behavior is known as **"Actions-Up"** design pattern.

 Let's look at a simple example of how a component can use an action to communicate with its parent.